 Enterprise software testing is mission-critical.
 Large organizations depend on complex systems like Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), Human Resources (HR) platforms, and supply chain software to power daily operations.
-A single undetected bug can disrupt workflows, delay business processes, or even expose sensitive data.
+A single undetected bug can disrupt workflows, delay business processes, or expose sensitive data.

 In this guide, we’ll break down what makes enterprise software testing so challenging, how to overcome the most common hurdles, and what strategies, tools, and practices can help you deliver higher-quality enterprise applications at scale.